Tomographer/tomographer/README.md

 you won't benefit from parallelization.
 If you use LLVM/Clang++, you might need to install additional packages for OpenMP (e.g. `libomp`).

+NOTE: Apple's default compiler does not support OpenMP.
+To avoid tomographer from running tasks serially, you should install a recent version of LLVM/clang or g++ manually.

+Apple Mac OS X with [homebrew](https://brew.sh): the following commands will get you started with all the prerequisites and with homebrew's python3.

+    > brew tap homebrew/science
+    > brew install llvm eigen python3 libmatio boost
+    > brew install boost-python --with-python3

 Tested on Linux/Ubuntu, Mac OS X and Windows (MinGW32).